engineersamuel/vim-crash-course/challenges/challenge07.md

 # Challenge 07 - Editing text

-This challenge is intermediate in that it deals with editing text by composing multiple characters per command.
+This challenge involes editing text, specifically editing words.
+Vim considers a word a block of text surrounded by a space or new line, speaking simplistically.

 #### Commands

-* `daw` delete a word and trailiing whitespace and stay in normal mode
+* `daw` delete a word and trailiing whitespace and stay in normal mode.
-* `ciw` delete current word and go into insert "mode"
+* `ciw` delete current word and go into insert "mode".
 * `ci<CHAR>` deletes anything in wrapped in the current `<CHAR>` excluding the `<CHAR`>, which is restricted to: ``` {}''""[]()`` ```.

 These commands may be helpful but are not strictly necessary: